zenml-io/zenml/CONTRIBUTING.md

 For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.

+### 💯 Pull Requests: Workflow to Contribute

+<p class="callout warning">Please note that development in ZenML happens off of the `develop` branch, **not** `main`,
+which is the default branch on GitHub.
+Therefore, please pay particular attention to step 5 and step 9 below. </p>

 In general, we follow
 the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)